Hostile Takeover

 “It’s more personal than that,” V replied.

-She burst-fired at the nearest drone – but a bright glow lit up the observation room, and a crate flew from the far wall.
-Levitating, it blocked her shots.
+She burst-fired at the nearest drone — but a bright glow lit up the observation room, and a crate flew from the far wall.
+Levitating over to block her shots.

 N, claws out, started charging.
 Then — “Escalating threat level.
 Lethal force authorized.” — four gun barrels pointed their way and start firing.